GTPB/ELB18F/NGS.md

 ## Learning Outcomes

   -  Broadly describe the High Throughput Sequencing Workflow
-    + What are the usual steps in a sequencing experiment

   - Interpret and Manipulate raw sequencing data
     + The FastQ file format